Cold Weather Camping: Tips for Staying Warm this Winter

 14. Sleep with a hot water bottle

-If possible, fill a water bottle like Nalgene with hot water and wrap it up in a shirt to put it in your sleeping bag at night to give off heat & provide warmth against your body.
-Hand warmers are also a great addition if you prefer not using water.
+If possible, fill a water bottle like a Nalgene with hot water and wrap it up in a shirt to put it in your sleeping bag at night.
+This will give off heat & provide warmth against your body.

 15. Drink hot liquids & stay hydrated

-Drink plenty of hot liquids like coffee and tea in the morning to warm you up and throughout the day to keep you warm.
-Stay hydrated and bring plenty of drinking water too.
 It’s easy to assume that you don’t need as much water when camping in the winter since you aren’t sweating as much in colder temps, but the opposite is true.
+It’s easy to get dehydrated, which can interfere with your body’s ability to regulate temperature.

 You can use NUUN Sport Hydration Tablets to make sure you’re getting all the electrolytes you need.